Tutorial: Boundary Conditions

 The lift(tau, derivative_basis(basis, order), -k) operator places a tau correction at a specific coefficient row of the bounded (Chebyshev/Jacobi) basis.
 You build the lifted terms once and register them as parameters, then reference those parameter names in the equation string:

-lb2 = derivative_basis(z_basis, 2) # 2nd-order problem -> 2nd-derivative basis
+lb2 = derivative_basis(z_basis, 2) # direct 2nd-order equation -> 2nd-derivative basis

 The order index -1 lifts into the last coefficient row, -2 the second-to-last, and so on.
 The number of taus (and lift terms) must match the operator order in the bounded direction.